DiffusionVL: Translating Any Autoregressive Models into Diffusion Vision Language Models: Experiment

-\textbf{Different thresholds for dynamic remasking.} To explore more extreme acceleration, we recommend adopting the dynamic low-confidence remasking strategy.
-We further conducted an ablation study on the relationship between the BERTScore / Token Per Second(TPS) of detailcaps and different thresholds under the condition of a fixed denoising step of 8.
+\textbf{Different thresholds for dynamic remasking.} To explore more extreme acceleration, we adopt the dynamic low-confidence remasking strategy and conduct an ablation study on the relationship between the BERTScore / tokens per second (TPS) on DetailCaps and different thresholds under the condition of a fixed denoising step of 8.
 The choice of setting the denoising step to 8 is intended to minimize the number of tokens denoised in each fixed-schedule denoising step, which allows for a more intuitive demonstration of the differences between the dynamic remasking strategy and the static remasking strategy.

-Figure \ref{fig: dynamic} shows that smaller dynamic thresholds allow the model to decode all tokens meeting the threshold condition at each denoising step, thereby achieving more significant acceleration.
+\cref{tab:ablation1_remask} shows that smaller dynamic thresholds allow the model to decode all tokens meeting the threshold condition at each denoising step, thereby achieving more significant acceleration.
 However, such acceleration comes at the cost of a certain degree of performance degradation for the model.